Skip to Content

 4. Ħal Saflieni Hypogeum and Tarxien Temples

 Just south of the Three Cities, Ħal Saflieni Hypogeum is an underground burial chamber which dates back over 6000 years.
 This prehistoric necropolis was discovered in 1902 and has a network of chambers and passages stretching over three levels carved into the rock.
-It was first used as a place of worship then stored over 7000 bodies.
+It was first used as a place of worship and then for storing over 7000 bodies.

 Visitors can explore the chambers and see red ochre wall paintings.
 Though numbers are strictly limited to only 80 people a day after carbon dioxide from visitors was damaging the Hypogeum’s fragile limestone walls, so you need to book well in advance.